Policy and Procedures for Instructors

 If an instructor enters a classroom and hears a beeping sound, the alarm system in that classroom has not been disarmed.
 Instructors will need to disarm the alarm system by entering the alarm code within 30 seconds.
 If you are not able to enter the code, the alarm system will be triggered.
 Instructors who set off the alarm system must immediately call UT Campus Police at 471-4441 and explain that you set off the alarm.
 Over the phone, provide them with your name and your PIC (personal identification code).

-If an instructor notices problems with the computers or any of the equipment in the classroom, they should request technical support from the proctor on staff, or notify our systems administrator by filing a support ticket.
+If an instructor notices problems with the computers or any of the equipment in the classroom, they should request technical support from a staff member, and notify our systems administrator by filing a support ticket.

 Instructors in DWRL classrooms are encouraged to direct their students to the Student Media Lab for work on digital assignments.
 All computers in the Student Media Lab are equipped with the same software as classroom computers.